kaulketh/BirdPi/README.md

 - current motion event is closed
 - metadata is saved
-- IR lighting is switched off
+- optional IR lighting is switched off
 - BirdPi logs an offline message

 ---